50ButtonsEach/fliclib-linux-dist/README.md

 * `fliclib-cpp/ffi/samples/python/main.py` - Sample Python2.7 code.
 Run with `python2 main.py`

 ## Supported platforms
 Binaries and libraries has been compiled for `x86_64`, `i386` and `armv6l`.
 All code has been compiled and tested on Ubuntu 15.10 for desktop and Raspbian Jessy.
 This means it should be compatible with desktop systems and both raspberrypi 1 & 2.
+I have tried to make the binaries as portable as possible.
 ## Bluetooth controllers
-We haven't tested compability with common Bluetooth controllers.
+We haven't tested compability with all common Bluetooth controllers.
 The following devices has been tested and confirmed:
 * Plugable USB Bluetooth 4.0 Low Energy Micro Adapter
+* Broadcom BCM20702 Bluetooth 4.0

 ## Requirements
 ### Bluez